pnnl/ExaGO/docs/opflow/pbpol.md

-# Optimal Power Flow Formulation in Power Balance Formulation with Polar Representation of Bus Voltages
+# Optimal Power Flow Formulation in Power Balance Form with Polar Representation of Bus Voltages

 ## Sizes